hmonga/Python-Projects/README.md

 🌸 Iris Flower Classification — Decision Tree (Python Project) This project uses a Decision Tree classifier to categorize Iris flowers into three species — Setosa, Versicolor, and Virginica — based on their petal and sepal dimensions.
-It is a simple machine learning classification task ideal for beginners.

 Train a Decision Tree Classifier using scikit-learn